-The consolidated financial statements were approved by the Company's board of directors on March 16, 2017.
+The financial statements were approved by the Company's board of directors on March 16, 2017.

 3. APPLICATION OF NEW, AMENDED AND REVISED STANDARDS AND INTERPRETATIONS a.
-Amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations of IFRS (IFRIC), and Interpretations of IAS (SIC) endorsed by the FSC for application starting from 2017.
+Amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations of IFRS (IFRIC), and Interpretations of IAS (SIC) endorsed by the FSC for application starting from 2017

-Rule No. 1050050021 and Rule No. 1050026834 issued by the FSC stipulated that starting January 1, 2017, the Group should apply the amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the IFRS, IAS, IFRIC and SIC (collectively, the "IFRSs") issued by the IASB and endorsed by the FSC for application starting from 2017.
+Rule No. 1050050021 and Rule No. 1050026834 issued by the FSC stipulated that starting January 1, 2017, the Company should apply the amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the IFRS, IAS, IFRIC and SIC (collectively, the "IFRSs") issued by the IASB and endorsed by the FSC for application starting from 2017.

-New, Amended or Revised Standards and Interpretations ("New IFRSs") Effective Date Announced by IASB (Note 1) Annual Improvements to IFRSs 2010-2012 Cycle July 1, 2014 (Note 2) Annual Improvements to IFRSs 2011-2013 Cycle July 1, 2014 Annual Improvements to IFRSs 2012-2014 Cycle January 1, 2016 (Note 3) Amendments to IFRS 10, IFRS 12 and IAS 28 "Investment Entities: January 1, 2016 Applying the Consolidation Exception" Amendment to IFRS 11 "Accounting for Acquisitions of Interests in January 1, 2016 Joint Operations" • IFRS 14 "Regulatory Deferral Accounts" January 1, 2016 Amendment to IAS 1 "Disclosure Initiative" January 1, 2016 (Continued)
+New, Amended or Revised Standards and Interpretations ("New IFRSs") Effective Date Announced by IASB (Note 1) Annual Improvements to IFRSs 2010-2012 Cycle July 1, 2014 (Note 2) Annual Improvements to IFRSs 2011-2013 Cycle July 1, 2014 Annual Improvements to IFRSs 2012-2014 Cycle January 1, 2016 (Note 3) Amendments to IFRS 10, IFRS 12 and IAS 28 "Investment Entities: January 1, 2016 Applying the Consolidation Exception" • Amendment to IFRS 11 "Accounting for Acquisitions of Interests in January 1, 2016 Joint Operations" IFRS 14 "Regulatory Deferral Accounts" January 1, 2016 Amendment to IAS 1 "Disclosure Initiative" January 1, 2016 Amendments to IAS 16 and IAS 38 "Clarification of Acceptable January 1, 2016 Methods of Depreciation and Amortization" - (Continued)

-New, Amended or Revised Standards and Interpretations ("New IFRSs") Effective Date Announced by IASB (Note 1) Amendments to IAS 16 and IAS 38 "Clarification of Acceptable Methods of Depreciation and Amortization" January 1, 2016 Amendments to IAS 16 and IAS 41 "Agriculture: Bearer Plants" January 1, 2016 Amendment to IAS 19 "Defined Benefit Plans: Employee July 1, 2014 Contributions" Amendment to IAS 36 "Impairment of Assets: Recoverable Amount January 1, 2014 Disclosures for Non-financial Assets" Amendment to IAS 39 "Novation of Derivatives and Continuation of January 1, 2014 Hedge Accounting" IFRIC 21 "Levies" January 1, 2014 (Concluded)
+New, Amended or Revised Standards and Interpretations ("New IFRSs") Announced by IASB (Note 1) Amendments to IAS 16 and IAS 41 "Agriculture: Bearer Plants" January 1, 2016 Amendment to IAS 19 "Defined Benefit Plans: Employee Contributions" July 1, 2014 Amendment to IAS 27 "Equity Method in Separate Financial January 1, 2016 Statements" Amendment to IAS 36 "Impairment of Assets: Recoverable Amount January 1, 2014 Disclosures for Non-financial Assets" • Amendment to IAS 39 "Novation of Derivatives and Continuation of Hedge Accounting" January 1, 2014 IFRIC 21 "Levies" January 1, 2014 (Concluded)